This week's 'Flying Horse' theme: My favorite holiday

 Grade 2, Corpus Christi

-Easter: My favorite holiday is Easter because we get to find Easter eggs.
-And I like to go see the Easter Bunny.
+Easter: My favorite holiday is Easter because the Easter Bunny takes eggs to children.

 Grade 1, Epiphany